 Under Ohio law, and sometimes under the terms of the trust document itself, the Trustee is required to report the trust’s activities to the beneficiaries each year – what the trust received and what it paid out.
 The trust will likely have to file an income tax return, provide tax statements to beneficiaries, and perhaps pay taxes.

 Each of these steps requires consideration and care.
 We can help you through the maze, to help make sure that you properly complete each step when it needs to be done.
-If you are overwhelmed at the prospect of administering a trust, please contact us.
+If you are overwhelmed at the prospect of administering a trust, or just need help with a particular part of trust administration, please contact us.

 Items of Interest